Gaussian Invariant Markov Chain Monte Carlo: Gaussian invariant MCMC

 In case (iii) we want to additionally avoid having to specify $\Sigma$, and for that we need more information from the target $\pi$.
 To formalize this we define the following preconditioning. \begin{definition} The matrix $A_x := A(x, \pi)$, that is a function of $x$ and $\pi$, is called a Gaussian optimal preconditioning if it is a symmetric positive definite matrix and for Gaussian targets $\pi(x)=\mathcal{N}(x|\mu, \Sigma)$ it holds $A(x, \mathcal{N}(x|\mu, \Sigma)) = \Sigma$. \end{definition} Using $A_x$ we can consider the proposal distribution

-which has the same form as \eqref{eq:proposal_2} but it does not require to specify $\Sigma$; instead it uses $A_x$ which is a function of current state $x$ and $\pi$.
-Observe that, due to the Gaussian optimality of $A_x$, this proposal is invariant to any Gaussian distribution.
+which is the same as \eqref{eq:proposal_2} but does not depend on $\Sigma$; instead it uses $A_x$ which is a function of current state $x$ and $\pi$.
+Due to the Gaussian optimality of $A_x$, this proposal is invariant to any Gaussian $\dN(x|\mu, \Sigma)$, since then $A_x=\Sigma$ and the proposal reduces to the one from \eqref{eq:proposal_2}.

-One way to specify $A_x$ is to make it equal to the negative of the inverse Hessian of $\log \pi$ (given that it is positive definite), i.e., $A_x^{-1} = -\nabla^2 \log\pi(x)$.
-The use of the Hessian has been popularised by the stochastic Newton MCMC algorithm of \cite{petra2014computational}, although this idea appears earlier \citep{qi2002hessian-based}.
-In fact, the MCMC proposal in \cite{petra2014computational} is a special case of \eqref{eq:proposal_3} obtained for $\gamma=1$.
-The simplified manifold MALA algorithm in \cite{girolami2011riemann} also uses a state-dependent preconditioning which is often close or identical to the negative inverse Hessian of the log target.
-However, this manifold MALA is never a special case of \eqref{eq:proposal_3} since any MALA is not Gaussian invariant.
+One way to specify $A_x$ is to make it equal to the negative of the inverse Hessian of the log target, i.e., $A_x^{-1} = -\nabla^2 \log\pi(x)$.
+This has been popularized by the stochastic Newton MCMC algorithm of \cite{petra2014computational}, although this idea appears earlier \citep{qi2002hessian-based}.
+The MCMC proposal in \cite{petra2014computational} is a special case of \eqref{eq:proposal_3} obtained for $\gamma=1$.
+The manifold MALA algorithm in \cite{girolami2011riemann} also uses a state-dependent preconditioning that is often close or identical to the negative inverse Hessian.
+However, this manifold MALA is never a special case of \eqref{eq:proposal_3} as any MALA is not Gaussian invariant. .

-When the Hessian is too expensive to compute we can use as $A_x$ some approximation to the Hessian, as long as for Gaussian targets it returns the exact covariance matrix $\Sigma$.
-For instance, in Section \ref{sec:MCMC_GPs} where we specialize the proposal \eqref{eq:proposal_3} to latent Gaussian models with target density $\pi(x) \propto \exp\{g(x)\}\dN(x|0,\Sigma_0)$, we show how to construct computationally efficient and easy to implement approximations to the Hessian, that result in state-of-the-art performance among many advanced previous samplers.
+When the Hessian is expensive to compute, we can use some approximation to the Hessian as long as for Gaussian targets it returns the exact $\Sigma$.
+For instance, in Section \ref{sec:MCMC_GPs} where we specialize the proposal \eqref{eq:proposal_3} to latent Gaussian models, we use computationally efficient approximations to the Hessian which result in state-of-the-art performance outperforming many previous samplers.
 Also, the preconditioning $A_x$ does not need to be state-dependent to be compatible with Definition \ref{def:preconditioning}.
-For instance, the optimal constant preconditioning for MALA in \cite{titsias2023optimal}, having the inverse Fisher form $A = \mathcal{I}^{-1}$ with $\mathcal{I} = \E_{\pi(x)} [ \nabla \log \pi (x) \nabla \log \pi(x)^\top]$, is a suitable option since for a Gaussian target the Fisher matrix is $\mathcal{I} = \Sigma^{-1}$.
-Obviously, the covariance matrix of the target $\pi$ is also a valid option.
+For example, the constant preconditioning for MALA in \cite{titsias2023optimal}, having the inverse Fisher form $A = \mathcal{I}^{-1}$ with $\mathcal{I} = \E_{\pi(x)} [ \nabla \log \pi (x) \nabla \log \pi(x)^\top]$, is a suitable option since for a Gaussian target the Fisher is $\mathcal{I} = \Sigma^{-1}$.
+The covariance matrix of the target $\pi$ is also a valid option.
 This suggests that in practice we could use adaptive MCMC algorithms \citep{haario2001adaptive, titsias2023optimal} to estimate a constant $A$.